dikhan/terraform-provider-openapi/docs/how_to.md

 readOnly | boolean |  The field will not be considered when updating the resource x-terraform-immutable | boolean |  The field will be used to create a brand new resource; however it can not be updated.
-Attempts to update this value will result into terraform aborting the update. x-terraform-force-new | boolean |  If the value of this property is updated; terraform will delete the previously created resource and create a new one with this value
+Attempts to update this value will result into terraform aborting the update. x-terraform-force-new | boolean |  If the value of this property is updated; terraform will delete the previously created resource and create a new one with this value default | primitive (int, bool, string) | Default value that will be applied to the property if value is not provided by the user (this attribute can not coexist with readOnly)
 ##### <a name="definitionExample">Full Example</a>